Queen Elizabeth's High School: History

-School structure

-Each year is divided into six forms.

-The sixth-form generally contains approximately 125 pupils and is divided into six smaller forms.

-There are six houses named after notable Britons: Austen, Brunel, Churchill, Darwin, Elgar and Scott.
-Each house has a colour and students must wear a tie with stripes of their house colour.
-Austen: gold, Brunel: purple, Churchill: blue, Darwin: green, Elgar: red, and Scott: silver.
-The houses compete in sporting, music, the arts and intelligence events to gather points, and there is a house champion trophy awarded to the house with the most points at the end of every academic year.

-Before 2008 the houses were Frobisher, Drake, Raleigh and Grenville.
-After 2008 form rooms were moved into house blocks instead of year blocks to promote the new house system, and aimed to mix the year groups together to strengthen house community.
+Admissions from neighbouring counties

+By 1986 10% of admissions came from Nottinghamshire; the wrong side of the River Trent.
+By 1988, seven in the first form were from Scunthorpe, described as a 'brain drain'.
+Scunthorpe's comprehensive schools were not popular.
+Scunthorpe parents also chose the secondary school in Epworth, Lincolnshire.

 Admissions

 The school annually admits 180 students into Year 7 and 125 into Year 12; around 1000 students make up the lower school (of those aged 11–16) and another 250 make up the sixth-form (16–18).
 Approximately 700 of those attending are girls and 500 are boys.
 A number of external pupils are also admitted to the sixth-form each year.

 Curriculum

 Pupils at Queen Elizabeth's High School usually take ten or eleven GCSE examinations in Year Eleven, and dependent on satisfactory grades can enter the sixth-form to take four A-Level qualifications.

 Music is historically important to QEHS, with the Anglican choral composer W. Stanley Vann being head of Music during the 1930s.
 Recent drama productions have included Return to the Forbidden Planet, Godspell and Disco Inferno.